 - Be Your Own Boss: You’ll reap the rewards of organizational growth and be in charge of major decisions.

 You shouldn’t take owning your own business lightly.
-While there are plenty of perks to a home based business, you’ll need to be mindful of the drawbacks, too.
+While there are plenty of perks to a home-based business, you’ll need to be mindful of the drawbacks, too.
 Some people struggle to deal with potential isolation and keeping home and work life separate.
-As with any business venture, there may be long hours required and bumps in the road that can have financial impact.
+As with any business venture, there may be long hours required and bumps in the road that can have a financial impact.

 Choosing the Perfect Home Business

-Accountants, market research analysts and public relations specialists are just a few professionals who can create home based businesses.
+Accountants, market research analysts, and public relations specialists are just a few professionals who can create home-based businesses.
 Pursue those career options and more by earning your online business administration degree at the University of West Alabama.
-Our program offers concentrations in accounting, business administration, management, marketing and computer information systems.
+Our program offers concentrations in accounting, business administration, management, marketing, and more.

 At UWA Online, you’ll study in a convenient environment that allows you to maintain your professional and personal schedule.
 Tuition is competitively priced, and 80 percent of students receive some type of financial aid.